lipemat/limit-logins/README.md

   <img alt="License" src="https://img.shields.io/packagist/l/lipemat/limit-logins.svg">
 </p>

-## Description

-A WordPress plugin that limits the number of concurrent logins for a user.
+WordPress plugin that limits the number of concurrent logins for a user.

-If you really want to prevent brute force attacks and are not concerned with annoying your legitable users, this plugin may be for you.
+If you really want to prevent brute force attacks and are not concerned with annoying your legitimate users, this plugin may be for you.

 ### Tracks